-Looking for best programming editors in Linux?
 If you ask the old school Linux users, their answer would be Vi, Vim, Emacs, Nano etc. But I am not talking about them.
-I am going to talk about new age, cutting edge, great looking, sleek and yet powerful, feature rich best open source code editors for Linux that would enhance your programming experience.
+I am going to talk about new age, cutting edge, great looking, sleek and yet powerful, feature-rich best open source code editors for Linux that would enhance your programming experience.

 Best modern Open Source editors for Linux

 I use Ubuntu as my main desktop and hence I have provided installation instructions for Ubuntu based distributions.
-But this doesn’t make this list as best text editors for Ubuntu because the list is apt for any Linux distribution.
+But this doesn’t make this list as best code editors for Ubuntu because the list is apt for any Linux distribution.
 Just to add, the list is not in any particular priority order.

-For other Linux distributions, you can get the source code as well as binaries for Linux, OS X and Windows on its website.
+You can get the source code as well as binaries for Linux, OS X and Windows on its website.

 Atom is another modern and sleek looking open source editor for programmers.
 Atom is developed by Github and promoted as a “hackable text editor for the 21st century”.
 The looks of Atom resembles a lot like Sublime Text editor, a hugely popular but closed source text editors among programmers.